 DCJ is committed to continuing to support TEI service providers address data quality issues and reporting requirements so that high-quality data is available for service providers and DCJ to utilise.
-This includes working with services to understand key
+This includes working with services to understand key issues impacting the recording of accurate, timely data, and supporting services to access resources available to address specific issues.

-&lt;sup>4 See the TEI Data Collection and Reporting Guide for requirements.
+4 See the TEI Data Collection and Reporting Guide for requirements.

-&lt;sup>5 See the Using data in the TEI program guide for TEI program goals for recording demographic information.
+5 See the Using data in the TEI program guide for TEI program goals for recording demographic information.